EVawdrey/2024-Data-Class-Helpers/README.md

   	- What types of visuals will be used, text, tables, heat maps, graphs, charts? **AVOID pie, donut and 3-D charts** Plan a single sentence to tell the audience to grab their attention, if you get cut short make sure your story can be said in 3 mins or less.
 3 min story, your point of view and what's at stake, make it a complete statement.
 Storyboard visually draw it out with sticky notes or pen and paper, don't use electronics.
-(Funny point, she says you get attached to your electronic work and can't let it go, don't wanna waste your effort.)
+(Funny point: she says you get attached to your electronic work and can't let it go; don't wanna waste your effort.)
     Graph decisions include how to use them, the thickness of lines, color, and size, as well as their position on the page.
 Keep things simple and clutter-free.
-    Think like a designer, draw your audience to the story you want them to see.
+    Think like a designer; draw your audience to the story you want them to see.

     **Exploratory analysis** is the hunt, looking for good data that's interesting.
 You may only find two interesting/supportive details in this phase.
 Don't show empty finds; nobody cares.
     **Explanatory analysis** the specific thing you found to support your story.
 This may be the two things out of one hundred things you found.